 - Rev. John C. Lombard, D. Min.
 Expand

 Having served 40 years as an ordained parish minister, more than half as Senior Minister in the Trinitarian Congregational Church (United Church of Christ), Concord, MA, the Reverend Dr. John Lombard along with his wife, Janet, a world language teacher, retired to Stow, MA in 2017.
 He graduated with a BA from Colby College, an MA from the University of Wisconsin, and a certificate in Gerontology from the University of New Hampshire.
 John received his professional training with an MDiv from Yale Divinity School and a DMin from the Boston University School of Theology.
 Prior to settling in Massachusetts, he pastored UCC churches in Torrington, CT and Portsmouth, NH.
 In retirement, John serves as the Metropolitan Boston Area Annuitant Visitor for the Pension Boards of the United Church of Christ.
 He remains active in a number of fraternal, religious, and civic groups, especially notable the Rotary Club of Concord, along with service as a trustee on a couple area boards.
-He and his wife enjoy international travel, spending family time with two daughters and two grandchildren in the VA/DC area, outdoor recreation, bicycling, reading, and time in Kennebunkport, Maine, home to both of them and their families.
+He and his wife enjoy international travel, spending family time with two daughters and three grandchildren in the VA/DC/MD area, outdoor recreation, bicycling, reading, and time in Kennebunkport, Maine, home to both of them and their families.

 - Ruth W. Piper Expand

 Ruth Piper left Canada to get a graduate science education degree from Harvard and simultaneously acquired a husband from Concord where they have lived ever since.
 She taught at high schools in Lexington and Concord, acquired an MBA degree, raised two children, and was a supporting traveler during her husband’s long teaching career at Harvard Business School.
-She has been Moderator of her church, a Sunday school teacher for many years, Chairman of Carleton-Willard Village Board of Trustees, an officer in Concord organizations, and is presently operating an interior design firm while enjoying five grandchildren – all of whom live within a mile of her home.
+She has been Moderator of her church, a Sunday school teacher for many years, Chairman of Carleton-Willard Village Board of Trustees, an officer in Concord organizations, and is presently operating a small interior design business while enjoying five grandchildren – all of whom live within a mile of her home.